 The pre-packaged convenience food model was the only game in town, not because it was the right way to feed kids, because no one had challenged the status quo, yet!
 So with the help and support of my husband, David, I did the only sensible thing, I quit my job at a brand design agency to fully dedicate myself to this cause: feeding real food to kids!
 We took a second mortgage on our house, hired a couple of amazing people, and went through a full scale re-think of child care food service.

 The goal was to provide kids in child care centres deliciously prepared litterless hot lunches and snacks with lots of fruits and vegetables, free of artificial ingredients, fake sweeteners, factory-farmed meats, and fillers of any kind.

-From those bright-eyed beginnings, our real food team has grown (a lot!) and Real Food for Real Kids now serves nutritious and delicious meals and snacks every day to over 20,000 kids in child care centres and schools in the GTHA.
+From those bright-eyed beginnings, our real food team has grown (a lot!) and Real Food for Real Kids now serves nutritious and delicious meals and snacks every day to over 25,000 kids in child care centres, schools and camps in the GTHA.